 During a flood:

 - During widespread flooding the Brigade is going to be very busy and will prioritise its attendance to emergencies where there is a risk to life.
-Be assured though, that if you are trapped by floodwater or your home is severely affected, call 999, and you will be rescued.
+Be assured though, that if you are trapped by floodwater or your home is severely affected, call 999 for emergency assistance.

 - Please note: